-What are some cross-channel attribution tools?
+What are the best cross-channel attribution Methods?

-- Identity resolution across media platforms is quite low
+- Identity resolution across media platforms is quite low.

-- Cross-device tracking is difficult and match rates are extremely low
+- Cross-device tracking is difficult and match rates are extremely low.

-- Instrumenting a tracking infrastructure by a third party measurement provider has proved to be fraught with breakage and data leakage
+- Instrumenting a tracking infrastructure by a third-party measurement provider has proved to be fraught with breakage and data leakage.